 Putting out the Chairs - every week !
 We do this to save the choir money, if we don't put them out ourselves and stack them (in tens) at the end of the rehearsal then we would have to pay someone from the church to do it for us.
 We ask for two volunteers per week, one to come early to help Ruth put the chairs out and one to take responsibility at the end of the rehearsal to make sure the chairs are stacked in 10s at the end .
 A list is put out each week ... please sign up.

-Concert Dress For ladies normally wear a pair of smart formal full length black trousers (not jean style or cords or skinny legged) or an ankle length black skirt (noting that ankles are normally no more than 2 inches above the ground!) with a long sleeved round necked plain black top.
+Concert Dress Ladies normally wear a pair of smart formal full length black trousers (not jean style or cords or skinny legged) or an ankle length black skirt (noting that ankles are normally no more than 2 inches above the ground!) with a long sleeved round necked plain black top.
 When we sing in Ripon Cathedral (in cold weather) additional warmer black layers are allowed.
 Ladies also wear a choir scarf, there are two of these - red or blue, members own both and the colour for any one concert is announced in plenty of time.
-For gentlemen concert dress is normally a pair of black trousers with either a black shirt or a white shirt, sometime worn with an HCS tie (red or blue to match the ladies), sometimes open-necked.
+For gentlemen concert dress is normally a pair of black trousers with a black shirt or, occasionally, a white shirt.
+Usually worn with an HCS tie (red or blue to match the ladies), sometimes open-necked.
 More information will follow in advance of each concert.

 Publicity (Radio) Opportunities for HCS Members Why not contact Classic FM with a music request, as a means of publicising our concerts?
 Weekdays from 1 - 3 pm they will play music suggested by members of the public so any choir member could help publicise our events by linking it to a music request, it can be done in one of three ways: